 - Video.
 The paper to contain a URL linking to a demonstration video of no more than 5 minutes in duration (QuickTime or YouTube format) showing and explaining the execution of the system.

 - Supervisor Endorsement (Student Projects Only).
 A brief note from the student's supervisor describing the student's individual contribution to the project.

 Submissions should be made through the Demo track submission system at: https://easychair.org/conferences/?conf=aamas2017demos

 Accepted Demos papers will be included in the AAMAS proceedings.
+Videos of accepted demo papers will be played during breaks and the demo sessions in order to provide maximum visibility to the products.
 At least one author of each accepted demonstration is required to register and attend the conference to give a live demonstration.

 The submission and selection processes for the AAMAS 2017 Demos will be separate from that of the main conference.
 Each submission will be assessed by the Demos Program Committee.
 The authors will receive a brief evaluation report with the notification.
 The evaluation criteria are: